soltaniehha/sill_ladder/README.md

 ## Exact Diagonalization (ED) Test

-To make sure you have all the tools in order to reproduce our results you can check this c++ code that diagonalizes a symmetric real Hamiltonian.
-The code is in the folder DiagonalizationTest, and one need to have LAPACK/dsyev package and dmtk.
+To make sure you have all the tools in order to reproduce our results you can check these two c++ code that diagonalizes a symmetric real and complex Hamiltonian matix.
+The codes are located in the folder DiagonalizationTest, and one needs to have LAPACK/dsyev package and dmtk.
 Both packages can be found in the LAPACK and dmtk folders.